ScrapeGraphAI/docusaurus-docs/docs/Nodes/rag.md

-# 🪿 Rag node
+# 🪿 RagNode

 ## Introduction
-The RAG Node is a vital component in the language chain framework, specializing in parsing HTML content from documents.
+The `RAGNode` is a vital component in the language chain framework, specializing in parsing HTML content from documents.
 It efficiently extracts relevant information using user-defined tags, enhancing the processing of large HTML documents.
-By integrating parsing techniques like BeautifulSoupTransformer, the RAG Node optimizes document processing pipelines, contributing to improved efficiency and effectiveness in text processing tasks.
+By integrating parsing techniques like `BeautifulSoupTransformer`, the `RAGNode` optimizes document processing pipelines, contributing to improved efficiency and effectiveness in text processing tasks.

-The implementation of the class is in this [link](https://github.com/VinciGit00/Scrapegraph-ai/blob/main/scrapegraphai/nodes/rag_node.py)
+The implementation of the class is in this [link](https://github.com/VinciGit00/Scrapegraph-ai/blob/main/scrapegraphai/nodes/rag_node.py).

 ## Usage
 ```python
 from scrapegraphai.models import Ollama